FarabiHussain/InivitationGen/README.md

 Guest(s) arriving at different date needs to be included in a new invitation letter.

 The `bearer` field are selectable only from `Host 1`, and is carried over to `Host 2`.
 It defaults to the hosts paying for their guests' expenses if nothing was selected.

 The `attached` field is only available to `Host 1`, and is optional.
 If nothing was selected, the paragraph will be skipped entirely in the output letter.

+The generated letter will be opened automatically and the user is then able to make any changes that is necessary on the Word document.